Ray Reid: Head coach at Southern Connecticut

-Head coach at Connecticut
+Head coach at UConn

 UConn initially pursued Reid for the coaching job after long-time head coach Joe Morrone suffered several sub-par seasons, failing to reach the NCAA tournament for seven straight years.
 After several years of turning down offers from other Division I programs, Reid decided to take the job, which some of those close to him described as "his dream job".
 He has coached at UConn since 1997, and has obtained a 248–80–46 (.725) mark during his 17 seasons in Storrs.
 In just his third season, Reid took the Huskies to the College Cup semifinals, falling just short of the national championship game.
 But Reid brought back a determined team in 2000, winning his first and only Division I national championship in a 2–0 victory against Creighton.
 His teams have made sixteen straight NCAA tournament appearances, including three straight national quarterfinal appearances since 2011.